apmitchell18/dql-hot-lab-guides/DQL HOT 2 - DQL in Practice/content/02_DQL_Logs_in_Practice/index.md

 ### Step 2: Finding Logs - Log Sources

 Now let's try to locate a log by a piece of text.
 For example, you may just be given an example of a log to start with, but not be given the log source.
+Think about why you can't just search for this exact log line.

 **Write a query to find logs that look like this example line:**
 ```